truongd8593/mfix/INSTALL.md

 > conda install numpy==1.11.3
 ```

-Now that the prerequisites are installed, build MFIX with the following command (make sure the python command used is from Anaconda, not /usr/bin/python).
+Now that the prerequisites are installed, build MFIX with the following command
+(make sure the python command used is from Anaconda, not /usr/bin/python).

 ```shell
 > tar xzf mfix-17.1.tar.gz
 > cd mfix-17.1
 > python setup.py install
 ```

-If you do not have permission to install to your system Python (unlikely if you installed Anaconda yourself), install to your home directory with:
+If you do not have permission to install to your system Python (unlikely if you
+installed Anaconda yourself), install to your home directory with:

 ```shell
 > python setup.py install --user
 ```

 ## Windows

-Download and install Anaconda (as described in [Installing MFIX](#installing-mfix).)
+Download and install Anaconda (as described
+in [Installing MFIX](#installing-mfix).)
+This section assumes you have it
+installed to the path ANACONDA_HOME.

-MSYS2 (a Unix-like environment for Windows based on Cygwin) is the easiest way to install MFIX build dependencies.
-The MSYS2 environment can be installed from Anaconda:
+MSYS2 (a Unix-like environment for Windows based on Cygwin) is the easiest way
+to install MFIX build dependencies.
+The MSYS2 environment can be installed from
+Anaconda:

 ```shell
 > conda install numpy==1.11.3
 > conda install m2-base m2-autoconf m2-automake-wrapper m2-make m2-tar m2w64-gcc
 ```

+- Open Windows Control Panel
+- Open Environment Variables dialog
+- Add the following paths to beginning of your PATH environment variable:
+  - `ANACONDA_HOME/Library/mingw-w64`
+  - `ANACONDA_HOME/Library/usr/bin`

-Now that the prerequisites are installed, build MFIX with the following command (make sure the python command used is from Anaconda).
+Now that the prerequisites are installed, build MFIX with the following command
+(make sure the python command used is from Anaconda).

 ```shell
 C:\> tar xzf mfix-17.1.tar.gz
 C:\> cd mfix-17.1
 C:\> python setup.py install
 ```

-If you do not have permission to install to your system Python (unlikely if you installed Anaconda yourself), install to your home directory with:
+If you do not have permission to install to your system Python (unlikely if you
+installed Anaconda yourself), install to your home directory with:

 ```shell
 C:\> python setup.py install --user
 ```